 - Anxiety and obsessive-compulsive disorder (OCD) during pregnancy and the postpartum period

 - Bipolar mood disorder during pregnancy and the postpartum period

 - Previous grief/loss/infertility and its impact on current pregnancy or parent-infant relationship

 - Birth trauma and post-traumatic stress disorder (PTSD)

 - Other parent-infant relationship issues

-The Healthy Expectations program is recognized as the Rocky Mountain leader in perinatal mood disorders treatment for pregnant and postpartum women.
+The Healthy Expectations program is recognized as the Rocky Mountain leader in perinatal mood disorder treatment for pregnant and postpartum parents and caregivers.
 With options ranging from a free support group support to evidence-based mother-infant group psychotherapy, Healthy Expectations draws upon experts from various medical and mental health disciplines including psychiatry, psychology, pediatrics, nursing and social work.

-When motherhood doesn't feel like you thought it would, you could be suffering from postpartum depression.
+When parenthood doesn't feel like you thought it would, you could be suffering from postpartum depression.
 We're here to help.
-Learn more about postpartum depression and anxiety signs and steps moms can take (.pdf).
+Learn more about postpartum depression and anxiety signs and steps you can take (.pdf).